Kristofferjoha/Kristofferjoha/README.md

 - 🏦 Aspiring Quant, passionate about bridging software development and finance, aiming to create data-driven solutions for financial markets.

-- 📈 Interests in Finance & Technology: Combining my software skills with a deep interest in stock markets and forex to explore predictive analytics and portfolio optimization.
+- 📈 Interests in Finance & Technology: Combining my software skills with a deep interest in the finincial markets to explore predictive analytics and portfolio optimization.

 - 📚 Continuously expanding my knowledge in programming, machine learning, and quantitative finance through projects and books.